New phrase for me. The Nocebo Effect. Meaning?

 When adverse health can be produced or influenced by negative expectations.

-When I run, to pass the miles, I will play out different scenarios in my head, sometimes involving past or anticipated future events and conversations.
+When I ran, to pass the miles, I would play out different scenarios in my head, sometimes involving past or anticipated future events and conversations.

 As I was doing this, I noticed the following.

 When I would recall a negative event, or play out in my mind a conversation that might happen at some point in the future, my pace, while running, would slow, my stride would become uneven, my breathing would become labored and a decrease of energy would immediately take place.